 What signage with displays can you create to emphasize they’ll get better sleep, have a quicker recovery, or be able to spend more time with their kids?

-Both Under Armor and ATT’s branding messages run throughout their stores.
+Both Under Armour and ATT’s branding messages run throughout their stores.
 In Under Armor, it is an active lifestyle brand.
 For ATT, the simple message in the front window comes from their own unique selling proposition: we are all connected.

-This Nordstrom jewelry department shows where display cases are headed – in this case, waist-high, glass on all sides and round.
+This Nordstrom jewelry department shows where product display cases are headed – in this case, waist-high, glass on all sides and round.
 While the jewelry cases still had to be able to locked to prevent theft, you can see the jewelry from all sides.
 It is an update from an old counter idea, but now employees can easily sell side-by-side with their customer.

 How can you cut down your counters and displays to encourage such human interactions?

 Many times shoppers come into your store with someone else.
 The more uncomfortable the someone else gets, the less time the shopper will devote to browsing.
 Give those someone elses somewhere to sit, either a seat, a bench, or a couch.

 Whether it’s on this Victoria’s Secret man bench or on the Under Armour padded circular bench above it, if you give shopping partners a place to relax, you’re sure to increase everyone’s customer service experience.

 Also see, How To Visual Merchandise And Create Killer Retail Windows

 And even if you can't order new fixtures with stunning signage, at least angle most of your fixtures.
 That way, shoppers can see more of your merchandise, and the angles invite them in.
 Get rid of fixtures on an angle like some kind of grocery store.